 - 3 stalks celery, diced

-- 2 teaspoons fresh thyme leaves - (or 1 teaspoon or less dried thyme)
+- 2 teaspoons fresh thyme leaves - roughly chopped

 - 1 cup uncooked orzo pasta